DEEPAKKUMARRAIGAR1/Bharat-Clock/README.md

 # Bharat-Clock
-This is the clock that shows the time in Bharat at all times.
+This is the clock that shows the time in Bharat at all times